Robert Douglas, 1st Viscount Belhaven: Family

-Lord Belhaven married Nicola Moray, daughter of Robert Murray of Abercairny, in 1611.
-She died in childbed in November 1612.
-He had two children by his mistress, Elizabeth Whalley the sister of Edward Whalley, who was subsequently to be a regicide.
+Lord Belhaven married Nicola Moray, daughter of Robert Murray of Abercairny, in June 1610.
+She died in childbed in November 1611.

+Belhaven had two children by his mistress, Elizabeth Whalley the sister of Edward Whalley, who was subsequently to be a regicide.
 They were both legitimised by Act of Parliament when he became a viscount at Charles I's coronation in 1633.

 His son John is assumed to have predeceased him, but his daughter Susanna Douglas married her cousin, Robert Douglas of Blackerston.
 On his death, his estate including the Gorbals Mansion House passed to his nephew and son-in-law.
 Lord Belhaven died at Edinburgh in January 1639 and was buried in Holyrood Abbey in Edinburgh where his monument remains today.
 As he had no sons the viscountcy died with him.